buzo14/wine-quality-prediction/README.md

 ### Description
 Input variables (based on physicochemical tests):
-1 - Fixed acidity
+- Fixed acidity
-2 - Volatile acidity
+- Volatile acidity
-3 - Citric acid
+- Citric acid
-4 - Residual sugar
+- Residual sugar
-5 - Chlorides
+- Chlorides
-6 - Free sulfur dioxide
+- Free sulfur dioxide
-7 - Total sulfur dioxide
+- Total sulfur dioxide
-8 - Density
+- Density
-9 - pH
+- pH
-10 - Sulphates
+- Sulphates
-11 - Alcohol
+- Alcohol

 Output variable (based on sensory data):

-12 - quality (score between 0 and 10)
+- Quality (score between 0 and 10)

 ### Project Goal/Motivation
 One of the goals of this project is to construct a prediction model that infers wine quality based on some chemical facts.
 We also intend to find the most important features that drive the quality of wine.